DKMS Home Health Care in SW Fort Worth/Burleson, TX

 Free In-Home Assessment

-Before care begins, we offer a free in-home assessment conducted by a Registered Nurse.
-This assessment gives the family a clinical understanding of the patient's needs, answers questions about what DKMS-affiliated or other payer coverage may apply, and lays the groundwork for a care plan that the treating physician can review and authorize.
+Before care begins, a Registered Nurse conducts a free in-home assessment.
+This gives the family a clinical understanding of the patient's needs, answers questions about what DKMS-affiliated or other payer coverage may apply, and lays the groundwork for a care plan the treating physician can review and authorize.
 There is no cost and no obligation to proceed.

 Understanding Long-Term Care Insurance and Home Care Coverage